Tuesday 31 March 2026

 Track the impact in your city

 PetrolPulse updates price data daily for all major Australian cities.
-Once the excise cut begins flowing through to pump prices — expected from mid-April 2026 — the city recommendation pages will reflect the new price level in both the current average and the cycle forecast.
+The excise cut is already reflected in city recommendations and price charts.
 Check your city's forecast for the current fill-up recommendation.

 Check your city's current forecast to see whether now is the right time to fill up.